HinaChoudhry/Pawfect-Pets/TESTING.md

     * Resolved by moving the location of the 'endfor' tag within the code.

 ## Unresolved bugs
 - When trying to add a product via the Product Management tab, uploading a product without an image results in an error.
-However, if you navigate and search for the product just uploaded it displays with the 'no image' image and everything has uploaded correctly.
+However, if you navigate and search for the product just uploaded, it shows the product has been successfully uploaded but with the 'no image' image.